isomerpages/moe-methodistgirlssch/_open-house/FAQs.md

 Yes, IP students can apply to do MEP.
 IP students will sit for the Higher Music paper in the GCE 'O' level examinations.

 ### 9. If my child is not able to cope with the MGS IP after the 1st year, what other options are there for my child?
-What is the drop-out rate?"
+What is the drop-out rate?

 As a school, we provide our fullest support to our students.
 This environment comprises the form teachers, subject teachers and Year Heads, and they monitor students' progress and decide on a remediation programme to help students when necessary.
 Coupled with strong home-school partnership, we are confident of helping our students to do well in the MGS IP and thereafter in the IBDP.